syncfusion-content/winui-docs/winui/TreeView/Getting-Started.md

 # Getting Started with WinUI TreeView

-This section provides a quick overview for getting started with the [TreeView](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html) for WinUI.
-Walk through the entire process of creating a real world of this control.
+This section explains the steps required to add the [TreeView](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html) control and binding data in Treeview control.
+This section covers only basic features needed to get started with Syncfusion TreeView control.

 ## Creating an application with WinUI TreeView

 1. Create a simple project using the instructions given in the [Getting Started with your first WinUI app](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/get-started-winui3-for-uwp) documentation.
 2. Install the [Syncfusion.TreeView.WinUI](https://www.nuget.org/packages/Syncfusion.TreeView.WinUI) NuGet packages.
-3. Declare the namespace in XAML.
+3. Declare the namespace `Syncfusion.UI.Xaml.TreeView` in XAML.
 4. Initialize the TreeView control.

 {% tabs %}